 Challenge myths and misconceptions:

-Should you choose to share these with students it is very important to be clear that these are false statements and they need to be taught about with sensitivity and skill.
+Should you choose to share this with students it is very important to be clear that this is a false statement and it needs to be taught about with sensitivity and skill.

 Additional resources for teachers: